Dashboard Excellence: A beginner’s guide

 Management Summary

-If you are reading this, you have most likely tried to read a dashboard before and struggled to understand it.
-You may have even felt bad because you were not sure whether the numbers referred to the current or the previous month.
-Perhaps you could not tell whether the different shades of gray in a donut chart represented one traffic source or another because they lacked sufficient contrast.
-Rest assured: you are not alone.
+If you’re reading this, you’ve most likely tried to read a dashboard before and had trouble understanding it.
+Maybe you even felt bad because you weren’t sure if the numbers were for the current month or the last month.
+Maybe you couldn’t tell if the different shades of gray on a donut chart were one traffic source or the other because they didn’t have enough contrast.
+Let us reassure you: You’re not alone.
 The world of digital marketing is littered with dashboards that feel like an obstacle course.
-In this introductory article on Dashboard Excellence, I will show you how to create better dashboards—from thinking like your dashboard’s audience to the most common mistakes, best practices, and other tricks.
+In this introductory article on dashboard excellence, I’ll show you how to create better dashboards – from thinking like your dashboard’s target audience to common mistakes, best practices and other tricks.

 What exactly is a dashboard?

-In one of my first jobs as a data analysis professional, I was asked to create a dashboard to be used by a department responsible for customer support via phone calls.
-Their main goal was to understand how many calls they needed to expect at any given time so they could adjust their capacity on the fly.
-This was made possible by tracking online interactions that led to active calls from this area of the company.
-They wanted to be able to tell at a glance at a screen—mounted on the wall—whether they needed to shift the team’s focus or even call IT.
-The call center managers I was working for certainly could not sift through all the web analytics metrics, but they were great at understanding their KPIs.
+In one of my first jobs as a data analytics professional, I was asked to create a dashboard to be used by a department that handles customer support via phone calls.
+Their main goal was to understand how many calls to expect at any given time so they could adjust their capacity on the fly.
+This was possible by tracking online interactions that resulted in active calls from this area of the business.
+They wanted to be able to see at a glance on a screen – mounted on the wall – whether they needed to shift the team’s focus or even call IT.
+The managers at the call center I worked for certainly couldn’t dig through all the web analytics metrics, but they were great at understanding their KPIs.

-This quickly taught me what a dashboard should not be: a dumping ground for every metric you have ever tracked.
-It is a single, focused canvas that gathers related data, establishes a clear order, and delivers an “aha moment” within seconds.
+This quickly taught me what a dashboard shouldn’t be: a dumping ground for every metric you’ve ever tracked.
+It’s a single, focused canvas that collects related data, provides a clear order, and delivers an “aha” moment within seconds.
 That last metric, seconds, is important.
-If users have to stare at cryptic labels, zoom into donut segments, or scroll through tabs just to grasp the basics, you have not built a dashboard but a tedious chore.
+If users have to stare at puzzling labels, zoom into donut segments or scroll through tabs just to grasp the basics, you haven’t built a dashboard, you’ve built a chore.

 Stop confusing reports and dashboards!

-Reports and dashboards serve different purposes.
-A report dives deep into a dataset and dwells on historical context.
+Reports and dashboards have different purposes.
+A report dives deep into a data set and dwells on historical context.
 A dashboard, on the other hand, blends multiple data sources into a live snapshot and invites interaction through filters and time range controls.
-Analysts love reports because they can pick up every thread; decision-makers love dashboards because they get quick clarity.
-Confusing them sabotages everyone.
+Analysts love reports because they can pick up every thread; decision makers love dashboards because they get clarity quickly.
+Mixing them up sabotages everyone.

 The three core dashboard archetypes

 Creating a dashboard starts with understanding who will use it.
-Build the wrong type for the wrong audience, and rest assured they will lose focus.
+Build the wrong type for the wrong audience, and be sure they’ll lose focus.
 Build the right type for the right audience, and everyone might get promoted!
 Most dashboards fall into one of three archetypes:

 -